Kamahl19/react-starter/README.md

 Running `npm run i18n` will first parse the whole codebase to find all used i18n keys.
 Then it inserts missing keys into the JSON files and removes deprecated keys which are not used in the codebase anymore.
 The result will be an alphabetically sorted JSONs containing all the currently used i18n keys in the codebase.

-## Updating dependencies

-Project comes with the default [Renovate](https://renovatebot.com) config `renovate.json`.
-It takes care of automated dependency updates and it's free for open-source projects.
-More about how to [configure here](https://renovatebot.com/docs).

 ## CI/CD

 This project is using [GitHub's Actions](https://github.com/features/actions) to run [integration tests](.github/workflows/CI.yml) on each PR and Main branch.
 It includes running eslint, prettier, tests and building the app.
 PR becomes mergable only if it passes.
 We also show badge on top of `README.md` to show Main branch status.
 If you don't use GitHub you can remove the `.github` folder, otherwise follow these steps to configure your GitHub repository: